Allen & Wheelock Centerhammer Lipfire Revolvers

 3. The grip has the wide “bell” shape.
 These are rarely seen on production models.
 The vast majority has the narrow grips.

-4. The internal works to rotate the cylinder is of the “early type” but has an additional spring (not seen on any production model)
+4. The system to rotate the cylinder is of the early type, but has an additional spring (not seen on any production model)

 5. The serial number can be found on the frame, side-plate, hammer, barrel, trigger guard, wooden grips and several internal parts, but is absent on the cylinder.